ComputeCanada/wheels_builder/README.md

 after adjusting the permissions.

 ```
-Usage: cp_wheels.sh [--wheel <wheel file>] [--remove] [--dry-run]
+Usage: cp_wheels.sh [--wheel <wheel file>] [--arch generic|<rsnt_arch>]
+                    [--remove] [--dry-run]

    --wheel <wheel file>       Process only this wheel (otherwise all in the $CWD)
+   --arch generic|<rsnt_arch> Copy to a generic or arch-specific directory.
    --remove                   Delete the wheel after copying.
    --dry-run                  Just print the commands, but don't execute anything.
 ```

+If `cp_wheels.sh` detects an arch-specific wheel, it will refuse to copy it unless the `--arch` flag is used.
+Choice of arch should match what was used when building the wheel (see `build_wheel.sh`). `cp_wheels.sh` considers a wheel to be arch-specific if it links external libraries not in the Gentoo or Nix compatibility layer, or if any existing wheels for the same package are in arch-specific directories in our wheelhouse.

 -------------------------------------------------------------------------------
 ### `parbuild_wheel.sh`